jthies/dcse-summerschool/src/README.md

      --timers               bool          Show timer overview: 'timers' or 'no-timers' (default) --no-timers                          (default: --no-timers)
    ```

+   **Note:** *This is the full list of parameter for the solution code; some of the parameters are not valid for the previous exercises.*

 + Each exercise comes with one or two parameter list files for specifying the settings of the iterative solver and the preconditioner.